 Welcome to my University web page.
-I am a lecturer in the School of Electrical and Electronic Engineering, having arrived in Newcastle in November 2002.
+I am a senior lecturer in the School of Electrical and Electronic Engineering, having arrived in Newcastle in November 2002.
 I am a member of the Materials Modelling Group within Emerging Technology and Materials, with a research portfolio based on the first-principles simulation of defects in semiconductors, crystal surfaces, nano-structures and dielectrics, necessitating the use of parallel computing, some facilities for which are based here in Newcastle University.

 B.Sc. in Mathematics and Theoretical Physics, Exeter, 1992

 Ph.D "A First Principles Study of Defects in Semiconductors", Exeter 1997.

 1997-1999 Post-doctoral researcher, Physical Sciences, Dublin City University